dario2994/pol2dom/README.md

 The main features are:

 - The conversion from a Polygon package into a DOMjudge package is fully automatic and requires no human intervention.
 - Parses the statement from the Polygon package and generates the statement in pdf (with the possibility of [customizing the LaTeX template](#customization-of-the-latex-statement-template)).
-The samples' explanations are [detected from the notes section in polygon through the use of special markers](#samples-explanations-detection).
+The samples' explanations are [detected from the notes section in polygon through the use of special markers](#samples-explanation-detection).
 - Checkers using testlib.h are supported transparently (by using a modified testlib.h which is DOMjudge compatible).
-- Using the submissions-verifier feature of DOMjudge, it enforces that the submissions present in polygon get the correct result also in DOMjudge.
+- Through the `Judging verifier` feature of DOMjudge, it enforces that the submissions present in polygon get the correct result also in DOMjudge.
-- Using DOMjudge APIs, it imports the problems (if updated) directly into the DOMjudge instance.
+- Through DOMjudge APIs, it imports the problems (if updated) directly into the DOMjudge instance.

 This project was born as a refactoring of [polygon2domjudge](https://github.com/cubercsl/polygon2domjudge) and evolved into something more.

 ## Usage

-### Usage p2d-problem
+### p2d-problem

 Running